-The Cayenne’s interior layout utilises a key command panel and a huge central touchscreen rather than a cavalcade of buttons.
+The Porsche Cayenne’s interior layout utilises a key command panel and a huge central touchscreen rather than a cavalcade of buttons.
 This not only creates a more orderly layout, but also helps minimise distractions when driving, although it can be trickier to hit a specific area of touchscreen while on the move than it was to feel a physical button.
 It will take time to familiarise yourself with the various internet connectivity and infotainment menus, and once you’ve mastered that, there’s a bewildering bank of instrumentation behind the steering wheel, including two high-definition displays.
-It can be overwhelming, although we suspect that once you take the time to figure everything out, you'll find all the information you could want.

-Although the Cayenne is more than capable of a spot of off-roading, you might want to think twice before climbing in and out of it with muddy wellies.
-The luxurious feel of all the materials, the precision fit and finish of every panel, the subtle mood lighting and the thick-pile carpets, all combine to produce an ambience more akin to a luxury car than anything you’d consider trashing around a farm yard.
+The luxurious feel of all the materials, the precision fit and finish of every panel, the subtle mood lighting and the thick-pile carpets, all combine to produce an ambience befitting a luxury car.

 The Cayenne is a big car, with plenty of space for five people and their luggage.
-The good news is, because the Cayenne is so composed on the road, it never feels that big when you are driving it and you also sit lower than in many SUVs, so the sensation is closer to that of driving a sports car than a big 4x4.
+Because the Cayenne is so composed on the road, it never feels that big when you are driving it and you also sit lower than in many SUVs, so the sensation is closer to that of driving a sports car than a big 4x4.